Getting Started

 Time Tagger Lab

-Time Tagger Lab is the provided Graphical User Interface (GUI) for Windows systems.
+Time Tagger Lab is the Graphical User Interface (GUI) application for Windows operating systems.
 It is designed to perform standard measurements quickly and to get an interactive experience with your Time Tagger.

 1. Download and install the most recent Time Tagger software from our downloads site.